jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 header.senderId:www*
 ```

-We could endup putting the same query in a Grafana panel, and we endup with
+We could put the same query in a Grafana panel, and we end up with
 something like this:

 ![Grafana Example Elasticsearch query](/images/elasticsearch-indices-grafana/grafana-example-query.png "Example of a Grafana Elasticsearch query in a panel")